gavinmcfarland/plugma/packages/website/content/docs/0-index/1-plugin-manifest.md

 }
 ```

-## Plugin files
+## Main and UI fields

-The `main` and `ui` fields must point to the source files and not the dist files.
-The `ui` field should point to where the UI is mounted.
+When setting up your plugin, ensure the `main` and `ui` fields in your manifest point to your source code files (e.g., src/main.js and src/ui.js), not the built files in `dist`.
+The `ui` field should point to the file where the plugin's interface is mounted.

 ```jsonc
 {